 Reinforcement

 Reinforcement learning is a process for training AI models to improve their results through feedback about the output provided.
-This can be used for Grounding but more generally it’s the feedback that can be collected from human input to improve the results of more general Machine Learning.
-When I show my cat detector a picture of a dog and it says it’s 30% likely to be a cat, I need to tell it, no, this is a dog, for it to learn what dogs are.
+This can be used for Grounding, but the feedback can be collected from human input to improve the results of more general Machine Learning.
+When I show my cat detector a picture of a dog, and it says it’s 30% likely to be a cat, I need to tell it, no, this is a dog, to learn what dogs are.
 Eventually, it will tell me it’s 90% a dog and not 10% likely to be a cat.

 Supervised Learning